huggingface/transformers/docs/source/en/tasks/prompting.md

 #### Text summarization

 Similar to the translation, text summarization is another generative task where the output **heavily** relies on the input, and encoder-decoder models can be a better choice.
 However, decoder-style models can be used for this task as well.
+Previously, we have placed the instructions at the very beginning of the prompt.
+However, the very end of the prompt can also be a suitable location for instructions.
+Typically, it's better to place the instruction on one of the extreme ends.

 ```python
 >>> prompt = """Permaculture is a design process mimicking the diversity, functionality and resilience of natural ecosystems.
 The principles and practices are drawn from traditional ecological knowledge of indigenous cultures combined with modern scientific understanding and technological innovations.
 Permaculture design provides a framework helping individuals and communities develop innovative, creative and effective strategies for meeting basic needs while preparing for and mitigating the projected impacts of climate change.